The Connection Between Stress and Vascular Health

 Atherosclerosis is a condition in which plaque builds up inside the arteries, making them hard and narrow.
 This reduces the amount of blood that can flow through the arteries, resulting in poor vascular health.
 Stress can increase the production of fats and other substances in the blood that can contribute to the development of plaque, leading to atherosclerosis.
 It is also believed that stress can cause the body to produce hormones, such as adrenaline, that can narrow the arteries and put you at greater risk of developing atherosclerosis.

-See also Exploring the Link Between Psychological Factors and Spirituality
+See also Understanding the Connection Between Diabetes and Erectile Dysfunction

 Hypertension